Happy New Year! We're looking forward to working with you!

 At this time your pool construction would be finished and the contract and any additions/changes would need to be paid.
 This does not mean we're done working on your project but that the major construction is completed and thus materials and sub-contractors must be paid.
 So don't freak out or try to withhold the remaining balance - read the contract carefully.
 We aren't running away once we get paid.

 During the start up phase the swimming pool is just about complete and ready to dive in.
 The start up technician is responsible for testing the swimming pool to ensure that it is functioning properly.
 For example, the start up tech starts the circulating pump and sets the timer.
 Depending on the design, this will determine the overall job that the technician has to complete.
 If your design includes eye-ball fittings in the return jets, this tech will install those at this time.
 The start up tech will also thoroughly clean the pool and the tile deck.
 Once he has completed the scrubbing and brushing of the pool and surrounding areas, the tech will then begin the balance of the water and the chlorine start up.
 The chlorine is added over a period of a few days to ensure that the proper amount is added but not too much.
 The process takes about a day to complete.
-After a week the salt is added and the cell system starts.
+After 28 days the salt is added and the cell system starts!

 Unless otherwise stated, your project includes one month of service from Clearwater Pool Services.
 After that month you have the option to continue hiring them or to care for the pool yourself.